sontek/pyramid_celery/README.rst

     celery worker -A pyramid_celery.celery_app --ini development.ini --ini-var=database_username=sontek,database_password=OhYeah!

+The values in *ini-var* cannot have spaces in them, this will break celery's parser.

 The reason it is a csv instead of using *--ini-var* multiple times is because of a bug in celery itself.
 When they fix the bug we will re-work the API.
 Ticket is here: